briansmith337/zulip/templates/zerver/help/star-a-message.md

 {end_tabs}

-Zulip will add a number to the right of **Starred messages** in the left sidebar.
+Axxess will add a number to the right of **Starred messages** in the left sidebar.